Table of contents

 Some suggested steps touch on existing standardization efforts, at various levels of maturity.
 From a standardization perspective, they can make progress right away, provided interested parties join relevant groups and contribute to the work:

-- Advance the WebAssembly WebIDL Bindings proposal to the WebAssembly Working Group after incubation in the WebAssembly Community Group.
+- Advance the WebAssembly WebIDL Bindings proposal to the WebAssembly Working Group after incubation in the WebAssembly Community Group (note the proposal was renamed to "Interface Types Proposal" after the workshop).

 - Advance the DWARF for WebAssembly proposal to the WebAssembly Working Group after incubation in the WebAssembly Community Group.